noghartt/lambda-calculus-interpreter/README.md

 # Lambda Calculus Interpreter

-A λ-calculus interpreter made with some languages to study new languages and this formal system.
+A λ-calculus interpreter made to study new languages and this formal system.

 ## References